The Best Mattress For Back Pain Isn’t What You’d Expect

 Another problem may be that your mattress is simply too old.
 Most mattresses have a lifespan of 6-8 years before they need to be replaced.

 If you can afford one, adjustable beds are a great investment in your sleep quality.
 This is the best way to get exactly the right level of comfort for you (and avoid buyer’s remorse).
+If you share a bed with someone who has different mattress needs, you can even find versions where each side can be adjusted separately.

 For the rest of us, hybrid mattresses made of an inner spring core surrounded by memory foam is the next best thing.
 Opt for a medium-firm model for the best level of comfort and support.